Stable pairs and BPS invariants: Local definition of BPS invariants

 Therefore the $n_{r,C}$ \eqref{localBPS} define constructible functions

 such that the BPS invariants $n_{r,\beta}$ of \eqref{BPS} are the weighted Euler characteristics

 We call $\tilde n_{r,\beta}(C)=n_{r,C}$ the \emph{contribution of $C\subset X$ to $n_{r,\beta}$}.

 Since these definitions hide behind a lot of formulae, their exact meaning is rather opaque.
 We would like to be able to compute the contributions $n_{r,C}$ directly, without computing all of the stable pairs invariants $P_{n,C}$.
 In fact, the invariants $n_{r,\beta}$ are the more fundamental invariants, from which all others (GW, DT, stable pairs) should follow.
 Naively, we expect \cite{GV1, GV2, KKVSpinning} that within the class $\beta$, the invariant $n_{r,\beta}$ counts curves of \emph{geometric} genus $r$ ``in $X$".
-In particular, a nonsingular curve $C\subset X$ of genus $g$ should contribute only to $n_{g,\beta}$, while a reduced irreducible curve $C\subset X$ of arithmetic genus $g$ and geometric genus $h<g$ should contribute only to $n_h,n_{h+1},\ldots,n_g$.
+Here ``in" is to be interpreted loosely, including, as we discover below, maps which are merely \emph{generically} embeddings.
+In particular, a nonsingular curve of genus $g$ should contribute only to $n_{g,\beta}$, while a reduced irreducible curve $C\subset X$ of arithmetic genus $g$ and geometric genus $h<g$ should contribute to at most $n_h,n_{h+1},\ldots,n_g$.